-A federal court judge in New York last Thursday denied a plea by failed hedge fund Amaranth Advisors LLC to bar FERC from proceeding with an enforcement action against it until a parallel complaint brought by the Commodity Futures Trading Commission (CFTC) is resolved, although he said he believed it would be "prudent" for FERC to defer to the CFTC case.
-The court left the critical issue of whether FERC has jurisdiction in futures markets unsettled.
+A federal court judge in New York Thursday denied a plea by failed hedge fund Amaranth Advisors LLC to bar FERC from proceeding with an enforcement action against it until a parallel complaint brought by the Commodity Futures Trading Commission (CFTC) is resolved, although he said he believed it would be "prudent" for FERC to defer to the CFTC case.
+The decision left the critical issue of whether FERC has jurisdiction in futures markets unsettled.

 U.S. District Judge Denny Chin for the Southern District of New York rejected Amaranth Advisors' request for a preliminary injunction to block the Federal Energy Regulatory Commission from pursuing its case against Amaranth, several affiliates and two ex-traders for alleged attempted manipulation of natural gas markets.
 The agency is seeking penalties and disgorgement of unjust profits totaling $291 million.